sathomas2/Behavioral_Cloning/README.md

 </figure>
  <p></p>

 After flipping the images, if the steering angle is negative, use the 'warp_persp' function (line 31) to warp images by a random factor so it seems the car is facing farther to the right and decrease angle accordingly.
+Here's an example of the 'warp_persp' function applied to the cropped images:
 <figure>
   <img src="readme_images/random_warp_left.png"/>
 </figure>